Tax Implications of Divorce

 $37,800

-You should also pay close attention to depreciated assets, since whoever owns them can sell them at a loss to offset capital gains and/or ordinary income.
-"This often gets overlooked, but in a divorce proceeding those losses can be beneficial to either party, depending on their situation," Austin says.
+You should also pay close attention to depreciated assets, since whoever owns them can sell them at a loss to offset capital gains and ordinary income.
+This often gets overlooked, but in a divorce proceeding, those losses can be beneficial to either party, depending on your situation.

 Retirement funds

 • Pensions: A pension benefit earned during your marriage is typically considered joint marital property.
 (Conversely, if some of the benefit was earned prior to your marriage, it is generally considered separate, nonmarital property.)
 Any joint value is typically divided in one of two ways.
-The spouses can agree to share the monthly annuity payments during retirement, as spelled out in a divorce decree.
+The spouses can agree to share the monthly annuity payments during retirement, as spelled out in the decree of divorce.
 If you are awarded a share of your spouse's pension, you'll generally need to present the plan's administrator with a QDRO, as you would with a 401(k).
 Alternatively, you can calculate the present value of the pension at the time of the divorce.
 The spouse with the pension would then transfer assets of equivalent value and maintain the pension for themselves.

 Collectibles